 The last few episodes formed a story-line that was a cracker, where the ruthless Russian assassin pleads with Callan to finish him off before he gets turned over to the interrogators.
 As a reviewer said "presented a picture of British secret service methods that left a queasy feeling in the stomach".

 While the pilot still exists, many of the episodes from series one and two have been lost.
-For a long time the only way to see these Black and White episodes that remain is the bootleg copies that came up often on web auction sites, but UK DVD publisher Network released the surviving B/Ws on DVD: Callan - the Monochrome Years.
+For a long time the only way to see the early episodes that remained were via bootleg copies, but in 2010 UK DVD publisher Network released the surviving B/Ws on DVD: Callan - the Monochrome Years.

-Series three has seen official released on VHS and DVD in the UK, US and Australia, series four had a DVD release in Australia, US, and UK: Callan - the Colour Years.
-Lastly, the follow-up reunion tv-movie Wet Job appeared in March 2011 in the UK.
+Series three has seen official released on VHS and DVD in the UK, US and Australia, while series four had a DVD release in Australia, US, and UK: Callan - the Colour Years.
+The follow-up reunion tv-movie Wet Job appeared in March 2011 in the UK.

 Written by the series creator James Mitchell, the first four of these - A Magnum for Schneider, Russian Roulette, Death and Bright Water, and Smear Job - are well worth tracking down, but the fifth - Bonfire Night - has been less popular with fans of the series and can only be recommended to die-hard collectors who like to have the whole set.

 James Mitchell wrote at least 17 short stories about Callan for various UK newspapers.

 Two years after the TC show came to an end the pilot episodeA Magnum for Schneider was remade for the cinema.